customink/is-it-up/README.md

 # Is It Up?

-A Ruby gem for adding a simple endpoint to see if your application "is up".
+A Ruby gem that adds a simple endpoint to see if your application "is up".
 The endpoint is handled via Rack middleware.
 A Railtie is provided for simple integration with Ruby on Rails apps.